 The Station X project offered a multi-sensory insight into the disused buildings of Bletchley Park, (otherwise known as Station X), the home of the World War II Code-breakers, and arguably one of Britain’s most important historical sites.

 The Station X exhibition, as featured on BBC Radio 4’s Today programme, was first presented at MK Gallery Project Space in 2012 and then in Alan Turing’s hut at Bletchley Park from 2012- 2013.

 Eleven thousand people worked in secret at Bletchley Park during World War 2 and were sworn to secrecy about their activities for the following thirty years.
 Bletchley Park is where the first programmable electronic computer was invented and the exhibition coincided with the centenary celebrations of the birth of Alan Turing, the ‘father of computer science’- who worked at Bletchley Park.

-The exhibition documented the visual and aural histories imbued in the very fabric of the disused buildings, before they were lost following planned renovation of the buildings.
+The exhibition documented the visual and aural histories imbued in the fabric of the disused buildings, before they were lost following planned renovation of the buildings.
 Four artists were granted special access to document these highly atmospheric buildings, which are usually inaccessible to the public owing to their dangerous state of repair.

 Over the period of a year, the artists endured extremely harsh conditions whilst working in asbestos and mould filled rooms that had been unventilated and occupied by rats and pigeons for decades.
 A film of the artists working in the space can be seen here: